-Two aircraft collide in mid-air while fighting a Nevada fire
+Two pilots dead after aircraft collide in mid-air while fighting a Nevada fire

-(CNN)Two single engine aircraft fighting the Bishop Fire in southern Nevada collided in mid-air around 3 p.m.
-ET this afternoon, according to the Federal Aviation Administration (FAA).
+(CNN)Two single engine aircraft fighting the Bishop Fire in southern Nevada collided in mid-air around Thursday afternoon, according to the Federal Aviation Administration (FAA).

+Both pilots were killed in the crash.
+Recovery operations are currently underway and initial notifications are still being made.

 The Air Tractor AT8T aircraft were fighting the Bishop Fire near Caliente when the crash happened.
 Caliente is located about 150 miles northeast of Las Vegas.

 Only a single pilot was aboard each aircraft at the time, the FAA said.
-CNN has not been able to confirm their condition.

 The FAA and National Transportation Safety Board (NTSB) will investigate the cause of the collision.